TFHInc/ci-newton/README.md

 ## Subscriptions

 You can subscribe `Listener` classes to the `Event` classes.
-This means when the `Event` is broadcast, the subscribed `Listener` classes wil be invoked via reflection.
+This means when the `Event` is broadcast the subscribed `Listener` classes wil be invoked via reflection.
 There are two ways to subscribe `Listeners` to `Events`:

 ### Via Configuration File